strawbees/learning-platform-gatsby/content/pages/how-to-use-strawbees-in-your-classroom.md

 Through creative and collaborative project-based learning, this is exactly what Strawbees aspires to do.

-# Competency-Based Content
+## Competency-Based Content

 If you have a specific set of goals to be achieved and are searching for ways in which your students can have a tangible and kinesthetic experience with it, we recommend you to have a look at [Explorations](/explorations).
-You will find clear learning expectations followed by a rubric and a template for you to modify it to your taste.

-The Explorations are examples of situations you can create with a specific Activity to gain or demonstrate proficiency.
+You will find guides to implement [competency-based education ](https://www.edglossary.org/competency-based-learning/) strategies in your classroom.

+### What is competency-based education?

+Competency-based learning refers to systems of instruction, assessment, grading, and academic reporting that are based on students demonstrating that they have learned the knowledge and skills they are expected to learn as they progress through their education.

+### How does it work

+In public schools, competency-based systems use state learning standards to determine academic expectations and define “competency” or “proficiency” in a given course, subject area, or grade level (although other sets of standards may also be used, including standards developed by districts and schools or by subject-area organizations).

+### Why?

+The general goal of competency-based learning is to ensure that students are acquiring the knowledge and skills that are deemed to be essential to success in school, higher education, careers, and adult life.
+If students fail to meet expected learning standards, they typically receive additional instruction, practice time, and academic support to help them achieve competency or meet the expected standards.

 # Stand-Alone Activity